patrodyne/hisrc-basicjaxb-annox/README.md

 # HiSrc BasicJAXB Annox

-Parse XML Schema to find JAXB annotation declarations.
 [Annox][21] allows you to load JAXB annotations from XML resources instead of reading them directly from packages, classes, fields, constructors and methods.
 The Glassfish JAXB reference implementation provides a property to configure the `JAXBContext` to use the `AnnoxAnnotationReader` as an alternative to the built-in reader.
 It reads annotations from XML resources associated with classes and packages, when present; otherwise, it uses the standard parser to read the JAXB annotation.
 By default, the associated XML name is the class name with the `.ann.xml` suffix.
 The XML can be validated using [annox.xsd][3].

 **Configuration**
 ~~~